2 cups cooked and cooled quinoa

 4) Add the cooked quinoa and the butter.
 Blend well until smooth.
 1 min/ speed 5

-5) In a large bowl, whisk together the sugar, cocoa, cream of tartar, baking soda and salt.
+5) In a large bowl, whisk together the sugar, cocoa, baking powder, baking soda and salt.

 6) Add the contents from the bowl into the mixer and blend until combined.
 30 seconds/speed 3 and then 1 min/ speed 5